Tales from the Golden Age: Episodes

 Local Party officials scurry into action when a motorcade of VIPs and foreign dignitaries promises to pass through the village.
-A government official arrives and attention is paid to the smallest detail, yet the people are let down when a phone call reveals the motorcade is no longer coming.
+A government official arrives and attention is paid to the smallest detail from hanging fake fruit in the trees, to selecting the most photogenic children to stand by the road.
+However, the people are let down when a phone call reveals the motorcade is no longer coming.
 With everyone disconsolate and the worse for drink, the official orders everyone to ride together on the children's carousel, but as the mayor passes out, they realize that there is no one to switch the machine off and get them down.

 Legend tells that they were all still trapped there when the motorcade did, after all, pass through.